Sam Bradford: Freshman season

 In his first game for the Sooners, against the University of North Texas, Bradford completed 21 of 23 passing attempts for 363 yards and three touchdowns in a little over two quarters, breaking the school record for passing yards in a half, held by his quarterback coach Josh Heupel, with 350.
 The very next game, Bradford broke Heisman Trophy winner Jason White's school record for most consecutive pass completions with 22 (18 came in the first half and 4 at the start of the second).

 In the second week of the 2007 season, Bradford was named the college national offensive player of the week by the Walter Camp Football Foundation after tying the school record for most touchdown passes in a game with five.
 Having thrown 25 touchdowns through his first nine games, Bradford was on pace to break the NCAA freshman record of 29 touchdowns set by David Neill in 1998 and tied by Colt McCoy in 2006.

 In the November 17, 2007, game against Texas Tech, Bradford suffered a concussion.
 He was removed from the game and replaced by back-up quarterback Joey Halzle.
 The Sooners lost the game, 27–34.
 Bradford was able to play in the Bedlam game against Oklahoma State a week later.
 During the game against the Oklahoma State Cowboys, Bradford broke the NCAA freshman record of 29 touchdowns by passing his 30th touchdown to Joe Jon Finley during the second quarter.
 At the Missouri Tigers game, Bradford threw for 209 yards and 0 interceptions.
 He was 18–26 and threw for two touchdowns.

 The Sooners won the Big 12 Championship after defeating Missouri for the second time in a season.
 The Sooners played the West Virginia Mountaineers in the Fiesta Bowl on January 2, 2008, and lost 48–28.
+Bradford led the nation with a passer rating of 176.5.